wtsi-hgi/hgi-web/core/ldap/README.md

     http://ldap.gateway/people?q=(uid=jbloggs)

 Note that the LDAP filter should be percent encoded.
-Browsers largely let you get away with avoiding this, *apart* from when you want to do a conjunction.
+Browsers largely let you get away with avoiding this, when writing the URL manually, *apart* from when you want to do a conjunction.
 In which case, `&` is encoded as `%26`.
 For example:

     http://ldap.gateway/people?q=(%26(sn=bloggs)(dept=foo))

 When a DN has multiple attributes of the same name, this will be converted into a JSON array.
-When an attribute is identified to usually contain binary data, this will be base64 encoded.
+When an attribute is identified as usually containing binary data, its data will be base64 encoded.

 ## Environment Variables